kegandecaul/train-tickets-gateway-doc/controllers/TicketsController.rst

 ----
 Method: GET

-Use this method to confirm incomplete booking operation (bookTickets_).
-After confirmation will be created permanent order and money will be taken from your deposit.
+Use this method to confirm an incomplete booking (bookTickets_).
+After confirmation, a permanent order will be created and money will be taken from your account.

 Parameters:

-* sid - ID of temporary order;
+* sid - ID of temporary order

 Example of request: